apache/cordova-medic/README.md

   To test access to CouchDB portal try to open \<CouchDB host IP\>:5984 from browser

+  **Note:** don't use local IPs (e.g. localhost, 127.0.0.1) for CouchDB as it will produce connection problems for devices and emulators (they will resolve them according to their context)

 3. Create the following three databases (functionality for creating of them should be available on \<CouchDB host IP\>:5984/_utils/):
   - build_errors
   - mobilespec_results